 Here’s what Craig says in the video

-Thanks for listening.
-I hope you help your group make good decisions.
+Thanks for listening everybody!
+I hope you help your group have good meetings and make good decisions.